 Purchasing and implementing an ITFM tool, along with building a sustainable ITFM program, can feel like an overwhelming feat (especially if you feel your ITFM data isn’t “good enough”).
-Establishing a project plan and tackling one step at a time can make your ITFM implementation possible.
+Establishing a project plan template and tackling one step at a time can make your ITFM implementation possible.
 If you haven’t been following this blog series from the start, be sure to first read the following:

 And now, onto Step 4- overcoming good versus perfect data, a common obstacle to getting started.